Listed Buildings: Midhurst

 The Midhurst Society has compiled a loose-leaf folder of some of the listed buildings in the town and surrounding parishes.
 This is not for sale, but we have made the basic listing information of all 106 properties in Midhurst (SU 8821) available here.
 There are a further 88 properties in Easebourne, and Phil Stringer and Chris Deadman are compiling details for inclusion on a separate page.

-The basic listing details are complete, and we have added recent photos -ancient and modern!
+The basic listing details are complete, and we have added some memories, other details, and photos -ancient and modern!
 (Grateful thanks to Dave Rudwick for sharing his amazing collection of Midhurst photos.)
 We now want to make the listings more interesting by adding more old photographs, historical data and anecdotes Please let us have your memories and back-stories and we will continue to update these pages.

 You might also be interested in discovering more about war memorials and plaques, whether listed or not.
 This website, a U3A project, has details: http://ww1memorials.midhurstu3a.org.uk/